nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing financial plans or tags, the existing financial plans or tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the person’s financial plans by typing `fp/` without specifying any tags after it.

 Acceptable Values:
 1. ENTRY_INDEX - Number (1 to current size of the address book)